kodelint/blogs-publisher/README.md

 ### Hashnode Token

 1. Go to [Hashnode Settings](https://hashnode.com/settings/developer)
-2. Generate a new Personal Access Token
+2. Generate new Personal Access Token (PAT)
 3. Add it to your repository secrets as `HASHNODE_TOKEN`
 4. (Optional) Get your Publication ID and add as `HASHNODE_PUBLICATION_ID`